Navy leader calls fired carrier captain ‘naive’ or ‘stupid’

 Acting Navy Secretary Thomas Modly harshly criticized Capt.
 Brett E. Crozier — and by implication those among the crew who had vocally supported him — in a lengthy and passionate speech aboard the ship, which is pier-side at Guam.
 Crew members are being taken off the ship to be tested for the coronavirus.
-At least 173 sailors aboard the ship have tested positive, as of Monday, and about 2,000 of the 4,865 crew members had been taken off.
-The Navy has offered no estimate of when the ship might return to duty.
+At least 155 of the 4,865 members of the crew have tested positive, and the carrier is sidelined.

-While skewering Crozier, Modly also admonished the crew.
+While skewing Crozier, Modly also admonished the crew.
 He suggested that by cheering Crozier when he departed the carrier last week, they were overlooking their most basic duty to defend U.S. interests.

 “So think about that when you cheer the man off the ship who exposed you to that,” he said.
 “I understand you love the guy.
 It’s good that you love him.
 But you’re not required to love him.”